 MB BS, FRCGP, DRCOG, DCH, Cert Med Ed

 She has special interests in palliative care, women’s health and diabetes.
 She is one of the practice’s GP trainers.
-She also is an examiner for the Royal College of General Practitioners.
+She also is a senior examiner for the Royal College of General Practitioners.

 MB ChB, MRCGP